jeremytammik/tbc/a/1889_param_filter_type.md

 - I think this behaviour is not acceptable logically, even though it was in effect for a long time.
 At least it should return the wall type itself rather than returning all walls under that type.
 - Can it be modified to have a Boolean to search through the element's type or not?
-Or, like the iltered element collector, e.g., `WhereElementIsElementType` and `WhereElementIsNotElementType`?
+Or, like the filtered element collector, e.g., `WhereElementIsElementType` and `WhereElementIsNotElementType`?

 **Answer:** I agree that this behaviour defeats part of the purpose of the parameter filter.